WORKOUTS

 FAQs

-Start with 2–3 sessions per week, giving at least 48 hours of rest between workouts.
+Start with 2–3 sessions per week, allowing time for muscle recovery between workouts.

 WORKOUTS